jernst/annost/README.md

    not just add ANNOST annotations.
 So every now and then, you might want to do `diff complicated-standard.html complicated-standard-annost.html`.
 If you are reasonably careful about your editing, all it should show is ANNOST blocks.
-And if not, it's easy enough to fix the annoated copy.
+And if not, it's easy enough to fix the annotated copy.

 ## Status